Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 * **LCD Display**

-Provide PACS visual notifications to PIV Cardholders.
+Provide PACS visual notifications to PIV cardholders.
 Visual notifications can include error messages; proceed or stop messages or some other type of notification to alert or direct an individual.
 Integrated into PACS.

 * **LED lights**

-Similar to LCD displays in that they are used to provide a visual message to the PIV Cardholder.
-LED lights can be used to display a green arrow to inform an individual to proceed through a gate/turnstile once a PIV Cardholder credentials have been validated and the individual is authorized and granted access to the facility.
+Similar to LCD displays in that they are used to provide a visual message to the PIV cardholder.
+LED lights can be used to display a green arrow to inform an individual to proceed through a gate/turnstile once a PIV cardholder credentials have been validated and the individual is authorized and granted access to the facility.
 Integrated into PACS.

 *	**Audio announcers**